PHPAutomation/PHP7-Laravel5-EnterpriseAuth/README.md

 ## Azure AD Setup

-TL;DR - Run the runbook in azure that creates a new aad app with unlimited key timeout and access to view user groups.
+TL;DR - Have somebody execute the runbook in azure that creates a new aad app with unlimited key timeout and access to view user groups.

 Manual setup instructions: